-Certain classes at Miami High School, such as dance team, band, chorus, Athletics, cheerleading, speech, Etc., require students to attend after the school day.
-A part of the students grade could be affected by attendance or non-attendance at these activities.
+Certain classes at Miami Junior High School, such as Dance Team, Band, Chorus, Athletics, Cheerleaders, Competitive Speech, Yearbook, etc., require students to attend after the school day.
+A part of the student's grade could be affected by attendance or non-attendance at these activities.
 Each teacher will explain the grading procedure to students at the beginning of the year.